boobeh123/Coin-flip-server-side/README.md

 A web application that performs a coin flip.
 The randomization happens on the server-side and not the browser/client-side.
 I built this project to gain more practice with Node.JS & Heroku deployment.

+Edit: (new deployment)

-The project is deployed here: https://obscure-cove-43173.herokuapp.com/
+The project is deployed here: https://mysterious-toad-beret.cyclic.app/

+(previous deployment, heroku no longer free)

+~~The project is deployed here: https://obscure-cove-43173.herokuapp.com/~~

 ## Demo
 ![demo](coindemo.gif)